 The French were adamant on institutionalizing individual ownership by law and by practice (Duraffourd, 1935; Gabriel, 1954; Kilzi, 1995).
-In 1926, another law was introduced specifically to abolish the mashaa', although this classification had no legal significance6.
-Probably, the aim was to abolish a practice that mainly consisted of shared use and not ownership of agricultural land.
+In 1926, another law was introduced specifically to abolish the mashaa', although this classification had no legal significance5.
 The law clearly stated that shared ownership of land was unlawful and that it negatively affected agricultural progress.
 With the intensification of production in this era, individualisation and registration of property was essential so land can be used as credit.
-With this logic, the French led endeavours for land surveying and registration based on the Torrens Act (Kilzi, 2002).
+With this logic, the French led endeavours for land mapping and registration based on the Torrens Act (Kilzi, 2002).
 This act was first applied in Australia in 1857 with the first English migrants to create agricultural zones.
 The Torrens Act aimed to ensure clarity and security in land registration as well as to make land easily tradable as any other form of capital.
 In 1930, the law 3339 ratified a new cadastral law for land property in the Levant, still in use today in Lebanon with minor modifications.
 Five legal categories of property are listed in this law with a slight modification from the fivefold Ottoman classification: miri, metruk murfaq, metruk mehmi, mawat and mulk.
 More usufruct rights were developed for miri lands.
-Waqf is no longer a land classification but is defined in law as a real right on private property.
-It is estimated that wagfs represent today 35 per cent of Lebanon's territory MOE/UNDP/
+Waqf was no longer a land classification but is defined in law as a real right on private property.
+It is estimated that waqfs represent today 35 per cent of Lebanon's territory (UNDP, 2011).

-ECODIT, 2011).